 - C/C: typical

 Members: Your genotype for rs28383479 is —.

 Check your genetic data for rs41279854 (23andMe v4, v5; AncestryDNA):

 - G/G: CYP3A5*10, non-functional

 - A/G: carrier of one CYP3A4*10 allele (thus some CYP3A5 function)

 Check your genetic data for rs56244447 (23andMe v4, v5; AncestryDNA):

 If you carry one or two copies of a CYP3A4 variant that is non-functioning, this may impact the way medications work for you.
 Look through the list of drugs metabolized by this enzyme and talk with your doctor or pharmacist.
-(Keep in mind that 23andMe and AncestryDNA do not guarantee the accuracy for medical purposes.
-Your doctor may want to run a second test.)
+(Keep in mind that 23andMe and AncestryDNA do not guarantee accuracy for medical purposes.
+Your doctor may want to run a second test to confirm.)

 Grapefruit, noni, and pomegranate juices are inhibitors of CYP3A4 and CYP3A5.
 If you carry any of the genetic variants above for CYP3A4, be very careful of these juices or other inhibitors when taking a medication that is metabolized through CYP3A4.